 The OPA conducts regular market research activities in the province of Ontario by talking to people and organizations about energy conservation.

-We retain independent market research companies to conduct opinion polls, focus groups, market scans or other appropriate methods and techniques.
+We retain independent market research companies to conduct opinion polls, focus groups or market scans, or to use other appropriate methods and techniques.

 Some projects track changes in the market and in attitudes, beliefs and behavior over time, while others are used to identify emerging issues and opportunities.
 Still others are done on an ad hoc basis as the need for specific information arises.